 The elusive ULFA (I) commander-in-chief, Paresh Baruah now shuttles between Dehong and Ruili in Yunnan province of China, and has lost direct contact with his armed cadres in Myanmar.

-During the last three months, a lot of senior ULFA (I) cadres, including ‘sergeant’ Barun Asom, Monikanta Sonowal alias Adarsh Asom, Bhaskar Bora alias Thumung Asom and Nijan Doley alias Ninja Asom have surrendered.
+During the last few months, a lot of senior ULFA (I) cadres, including ‘sergeant’ Barun Asom, Monikanta Sonowal alias Adarsh Asom, Bhaskar Bora alias Thumung Asom and Nijan Doley alias Ninja Asom have surrendered.

 All the senior ULFA (I) cadres told their interrogators that they were left with no options but to return back to Assam and surrender.